BrentFarris/TheLastValkyrie/docs/x64-assembly.md

 **; TODO:  Make a table for the FPU registers**

-## C procedure calling conventions
+## Fast-call procedure calling conventions
 First of all, [this document](https://docs.microsoft.com/en-us/cpp/build/x64-calling-convention?view=vs-2019) is very helpful for understanding Microsoft calling conventions.

 In short, Microsoft uses ECX, EDX, R8, and R9 as the first four arguments for a procedure call and any remaining arguments should be pushed onto the stack.
 Below is a sample from their docs: